kpecsok98/Worcester-Greenspace/README.md

 Once you copy the shapefile components to Google Drive, you should download each folder that you put outputs in.
 Once you download these Zip files you don't need to unzip as you can just upload them to Carto as a Zip file.
 The name of folder that you download from Google Drive then upload to Colab should have the same name as the shapefile components that are within the folder.
 If you are not doing this with Colab make sure that your output folder is Zipped before uploading it to Carto.

 Once you log onto Carto go to your Dashboard and click on the blue button that says 'New Map', then click 'Create Empty Map'.
 Once you click that button you will have an empty map.
-The first map we will creater will show the locations of the Worcester Environmental Justice CBGs that fulfill all criteria, and the Environmental Justcie CBGs that fulfill only some of the criteria.
-First edit the title of this map by clicking the name of the map in the top left corner, and call it 'Worcester EJ Map'.
+The first map we will create will show the locations of the Worcester Environmental Justice CBGs that fulfill all criteria, and the Environmental Justice CBGs that fulfill only some of the criteria.
+First edit the title of this map by clicking the name of the map in the top left corner and call it 'Worcester EJ Map'.
 Next, we want to download the 'Worcester.shp' file.
 To do this click 'Add New Layer', and then upload the zip file called 'Worcester'.

 Click on the three dots next to the layer name and click 'Edit layer'.
 Next, click on the Style tab and change the Stroke size to 5.
 Next, change the colors and transparencies of the polygon and stroke to what is shown below.